+Olliation

+University College .
+910-672-1060 .
+910-672-1659

+Aerospace Studies 910-672-1464

+Biological Sciences

+Chemistry and Physics

+Communication

-Criminal Justice 910-672-1478
+Criminal Justice

-English and Foreign Languages 910-672-1416
+English

 Government and History

 Mathematics and Computer Science

-Military Science
+Military Science (Army)

 Natural Sciences

-Nursing 910-672-1924
+Nursing

 Performing and Fine Arts

 Psychology

 Sociology

 Social Work

+World Languages and Cultures

 School of Business and Economics

 Accounting

-Finance, Economics, Entrepreneurship o, and Marketing
+Finance, Economics, Entrepreneurship, an

-Management 910-672-1595
+Management

-School of Education
+School of Education 910-072-1393

 Educational Leadership

-Elementary Education 910-672-1538
+Elementary Education 910-0/2-1538

-Health, Physical Education, and
+Health, Physical Education, and Human Services 010 (72 1214

-Human Services 910-672-1314
+910-0/2-1314

-Middle Grades, Secondary, and
+Middle Grades, Secondary, and 040 670 4404

-Special Education 910-672-1181
+Special Education

-Graduate Studies 010 672 1408
+Graduate Studies

 Doctor of Education

 Master of Business Administration

 Master of School Administration

 Master of Education

 Elementary Education

-Middle Grades Education 010-072-1237
+Middle Grades Education

 Reading Education

-Secondary Education 010-072-1237
+Secondary Education

-Special Education
+Special Education 910-672-1182

-Master of Arts in English
+Master of Arts in English 910-672-1416

-Master of Arts in History 910-6/2-15/3
+Master of Arts in History 910-672-1573

 Master of Arts in Political Science

 Master of Arts in Psychology

-Master of Arts in Sociology
+Master of Arts in Sociology 910-672-1122

 Master of Science in Biology

 Master of Science in Mathematics

 Master of Social Work 910-672-1210

-Fall 2009 Semester April 13 Monday Pre-registration begins July 31 Friday Pre-registration ends August 3 Monday Bill clearance deadline for pre-registered students (5:00 pm) Pre-registration canceled for students who do not make initial payment or have financial aid completed August 10 Monday Registration begins August 12 Wednesday Bronco Kick-Off Faculty-staff conference August 13 Thursday Bronco Kick-Off Faculty-staff conference August 15 Saturday New students arrive August 19 Wednesday Registration ends August 20 Thursday First day of classes August 20 Thursday Late registration begins (\$20.00 fee) August 26 Wednesday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date No charge for classes dropped before this deadline; students are not permitted to attend classes for which they are not registered August 27 Thursday Interim grading period begins Faculty assign grades of X (No Show); EA (Excessive Absences); F (Failure) August 27 Thursday Class withdrawals begin Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
-Hours included in attempted hours for financial aid eligibilty.
+Fall 2010 Semester April 12 Monday Pre-registration begins July 30 Friday Pre-registration ends August 2 Monday Bill clearance deadline for pre-registered students (5:00 pm) Pre-registration canceled for students who do not make initial payment or have financial aid completed August 9 Monday Registration begins August 11 Wednesday Bronco Kick-Off Faculty-staff conference August 12 Thursday Bronco Kick-Off Faculty-staff conference August 14 Saturday New students arrive August 18 Wednesday Registration ends August 19 Thursday First day of classes August 19 Thursday Late registration begins (\$20.00 fee) August 25 Wednesday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date No charge for classes dropped before this deadline; students are not permitted to attend classes for which they are not registered August 26 Thursday Interim grading period begins Faculty assign grades of X (No Show); EA (Excessive Absences); F (Failure) August 26 Thursday Class withdrawals begin Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
+Hours included in attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 No adjustment of tuition and fees for withdrawal from individual classes.
-August 27 Thursday University withdrawal (withdrawal from all classes) begin WU grades for all classes with no impact on GPA.
+August 26 Thursday University withdrawal (withdrawal from all classes) begins WU grades for all classes with no impact on GPA.
 Hours counted as attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 Tuition/fees may be adjusted based on date of WU.
 See "Expenses" for WU refund schedule.
 Students who withdraw from the university remain eligible to enroll in the immediate next semester.
 Students who are not enrolled for one or more semesters must apply for readmission.
-August 28 Friday Last day to submit health insurance waiver Students who do not submit health insurance waiver by this date will be charged for university health insurance.
-September 1 Tuesday Deadline for X (No-Show) grades Faculty assign X grade to students on class roster, but who have never attended September 7 Monday Labor Day University closed September 11 Friday Issuance of financial aid refunds begin
+August 27 Friday Last day to submit health insurance waiver Students who do not submit health insurance waiver by this date will be charged for university health insurance.
+August 31 Tuesday Deadline for X (No-Show) grades Faculty assign X grade to students on class roster, but who have never attended September 6 Monday Labor Day University closed September 10 Friday Issuance of financial aid refunds begin